 Carbon Restore Heat Treat for Investment Castings

 The process of carbon restoration requires an atmosphere furnace using endo-thermic gas as the medium to add carbon to the surface of the components or castings.
-It is essentially a carburizing heat treatment and thus it is critical that the furnace have a system that controls the carbon content of the furnace.
+It's essentially a carburizing heat treatment, and thus is critical that the furnace has a system that controls the carbon content of the furnace.

 The critical variables for carbon restoration are the base carbon and chemistry of the material and the depth of decarburization.
-Once these variables are known a process can be derived for the proper time, temperature and carbon potential to yield a part free from partial or total decarburization.
+Once these variables are known, a process can be derived for the proper time, temperature & carbon potential to yield a part free from partial or total decarburization.

 Final hardness and mechanical properties are another consideration.

 Hardening and carbon restoration can often be achieved in the same cycle depending on alloy.